 Roseville Training Center/Fire Academy

-- Fall Academy: late July through December
+- Fall Academy: early July through December

-- Spring Academy: January through May
+- Spring Academy: early January through June

 - Classes conducted on most weeknights and weekend days

 - Classes conducted on weekdays, with a few weekends